 A pinch of nutmeg adds a quality punch to your Alfredo.
 Remember less is more when adding some, and a true pinch is typically just what is needed.
 It adds a nuttiness to the sauce that brings out the nuttiness in the parmesan cheese.

 Additionally, you can break traditional rules and add herbs and spices to your liking.
-Cayenne is a secret twist to add some kick, while parsley and basil will bring a sweet freshness to your sauce.
+Red pepper flakes are a secret twist to add some kick, while parsley and basil will bring a sweet freshness to your sauce.
+And if you love that garlic flavor, try adding in some garlic powder or fresh garlic cloves.

 Sometimes you don't want to make Alfredo sauce from scratch, though, and we totally understand that feeling.
 That's where the link below comes in!